Connected Multiomics Walkthrough

 • Select an Annotation model, keep the remaining settings as default, click Finish.

 When completed, double click Annotated regions node to open the annotation report.
-The annotation report shows a pie chart on gene section breakdown for the DMRs, and a table where each row is a DMR, columns are the annotated gene information.
+The annotation report shows a pie chart on gene section breakdown for the DMRs, and a table where each row is a DMR, columns are the annotated information.

 • Click Optional columns on the top right of the table, tick gene_name checkbox to display gene name in the table.